paularmstrong/onerepo/.changeset/silly-wasps-clap.md

 '@onerepo/yargs': minor
 ---

 No longer re-throws errors thrown from handlers.
-If an error is encountered, the process will still exit with a code (`1`), but will not crash the process to ensure cleanup and post-handlers are completed properly.
+If an error is encountered, the process will still set the exit code (`1`), but will not crash the process to ensure cleanup and post-handlers are completed properly.